natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

 Here are some important points:

-* when pexpect.expect is called with the list, you can specify different expected strings
+* when pexpect.expect is called with a list, you can specify different expected strings
 * apart strings, exceptions also can be specified
 * pexpect.expect returns number of element that matched

-  * in this case number 2 because the EOF exception is number two in the list
+  * in this case number 2 because EOF exception is number two in the list

 * with this format you can make branches in the program depending on the element which had a match